linhuibin98/mvt/packages/mvt/README.md

 For libraries that provide ES modules builds that work in browsers, just directly import them from a CDN.

 Imports to npm packages inside .js files (package name only) are re-written on the fly to point to locally installed files.
 Currently, only vue is supported as a special case.
 Other packages will likely need to be transformed to be exposed as a native browser-targeting ES module.

+## Deploying for Production

+Starting with version `^0.5.0`, you can run `mvt build` to bundle the app and deploy it for production.

+Internally, we use a highly opinionated rollup config to generate the build.
+There is currently intentionally no exposed way to configure the build -- but we will likely tackle that at a later stage.